wezlemin/fq/external-sideloading/sidestore-tutorial.md

-# Recommended: Installing Delta via SideStore
+# Installing Delta via SideStore
 **Refer to https://docs.sidestore.io/docs/troubleshooting/error-codes#apple-developer-errors for any problems or additional information.**
 **If you want to see a different version of this guide, look at the Windows/MacOS/Linux sections here: https://docs.deltaexploits.gg/installation/ios**